Updated

-The term negligent operator refers to a suspension or revocation of a driver’s license that the DMV imposes if drivers accumulate too many points on their driving record in a given period of time.
-Points are assessed for moving violations as well as criminal driving offenses such as DUI or reckless driving.
+The term “negligent operator” refers to a suspension or revocation of your driver’s license imposed by the California DMV because you accumulated too many points on your driving record during a given period of time.

 The DMV will take the following actions:

-- Level 1 — Issue a warning letter if the driver gets 2 points in 12 months, 4 points in 24 months, or 6 points in 36 months
+Level 1 | Issue a warning letter if you get 2 points in 12 months, 4 points in 24 months, or 6 points in 36 months |

-- Level 2 — Issue a notice of intent to suspend if the driver gets 3 points in 12 months, 5 points in 24 months, or 7 points in 36 months
+Level 2 | Issue a notice of intent to suspend if you get 3 points in 12 months, 5 points in 24 months, or 7 points in 36 months |

-- Level 3 — Order probation or suspension if the driver gets 4 points in 12 months, 6 points in 24 months, or 8 points in 36 months
+Level 3 | Order probation or suspension if you get 4 points in 12 months, 6 points in 24 months, or 8 points in 36 months |

-A driver can go to a negligent operator hearing to:
+You can go to a negligent operator hearing to:

 - challenge a negligent operator status, and

-- potentially beat a driver’s license suspension.
+- potentially beat your license suspension.

-The hearing can result in a:
+The administrative hearing can result in:

-- driver’s license suspension,
+- a driver’s license suspension,

-- suspension being set aside,
+- a suspension being set aside,

-- motorist getting placed on DMV probation, or
+- getting placed on DMV probation, or

-- driver getting a restricted license to drive.
+- getting a restricted license to drive.

 Our California criminal defense attorneys will explain the following in this article: